pocorall/hello-scaloid-maven/README.markdown

 Run
 ---
-Deploy to an Android virtual device (AVD):
+Deploy to an Android virtual device (AVD) and run:

-    $ mvn android:deploy
+    $ mvn android:deploy android:run

 Using an IDE
 ------------